nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addnote c/CONTENT [t/TAG]...`

 * Tags are optional.
-However, there must be exactly one content.
+* When adding multiple contents, only the last content will be added.
 * In the current version, notes will be stored as a pure string.
 * Note with the same exact content can only be added once regardless of different tags.
 * Tags must be in alphanumeric format.